March 25, 2023

 The Great Court of the Museum renovated on 28, offers a stunning setting – the space has dent-shaped domed glass ceilings with lap steel.
 The white ceilings and white walls in the space give it a surprisingly other earthly quality.
 The museum is a large and remote place, spread over four floors and about 35 rooms – you can get lost hours away in the rooms that take you here in history and around the world.
 It is known for its original patterns of housing throughout history.
 These include Egyptian mummies including Cleopatra from The Rosetta Stone, Thebes, and Amarna tablets.

 Free access to the museum – You can stay here all day without spending a dime.
 Events have a range of events every day to keep historical patterns in mind.
-The program includes a selection of free specialist tours (working on a specific theme instead of trying to cover the entire museum), fashion design classes and children’s sleepovers (see the official British Museum ‘What on ‘See the page.
+The program includes a selection of free specialist tours (working on a specific theme instead of trying to cover the entire museum), fashion design classes, and children’s sleepovers (see the official British Museum ‘What on ‘See the page.

 A children’s activity in the British Museum

 Deciding how to plan a trip to your museum is not always easy, so following the museum’s advice on how to share your time when you are staying is worth it.
-If you are planning a flying trip to the museum, check out the British Museum’s Official Guide on a One Hour Trip to the Museum.
+If you are planning a flying trip to the museum, check out the British Museum’s Official Guide on a One-Hour Trip to the Museum.

 If you are planning to spend a bit more time at the museum, check out the guide to visit the museum within three hours of the British Museum.
+Also, if you are coming to the museum with the whole family, take a look at the British Museum’s Guide to Objects of Interest for Children.

 Multimedia guide